Tender, Flaky Fish At Home!

 Heat a tiny bit of a light, neutral oil (such as grapeseed, canola, or vegetable oil) or unsalted butter in a large skillet.
 When very hot, place fish skin side down in the pan.
 Cook for 4 minutes, then use a fish spatula to carefully flip over.
 Cook the second side an additional 4 minutes.
 That’s it!

-Try serving pan seared Chilean sea bass with roasted broccolini (or other roasted vegetables), over creamy mashed potatoes or steamed rice, with sautéed garlic spinach, or over couscous.
+Try serving pan seared sea bass with oven-roasted broccolini (or other roasted vegetables), over creamy mashed potatoes or steamed rice, with sautéed garlic spinach, or over couscous.

-Once you learn how to make pan seared Chilean sea bass filets, you’ll love pairing them with a variety of sauces.
-Our go-to is this lemon beurre blanc, made with butter, shallot, white wine, a little vinegar, fresh lemon juice, and a touch of heavy cream!
+Enjoy with my easy lemon beurre blanc, made with butter, shallot, white wine, a little vinegar, fresh lemon juice, and a touch of heavy cream!
 It is divine.

 Not into a bright lemon sauce?
-Pan seared sea bass is is also delicious with ginger scallion sauce, garlic butter sauce, homemade teriyaki sauce, or charred scallion sauce.
+It’s also delicious with teriyaki sauce or charred scallion sauce.

 Don’t forget a chilled glass of white wine!
-Sancerre would be perfect this!
+Sancerre would be perfect here.

 As with any fish, you can definitely freeze it raw.
 The frozen sea bass should be used within 6 months.
 What you don’t want to do is re-freeze a piece of fish that’s already been frozen.
 Once you thaw it, use it within 3 days.